 For the second edition of The Bike EXIF Panel, we’re picking the brains of seven of the world’s top custom motorcycle builders.
 The topic: what’s it like building bikes for a living?

 From the USA we have Richard Pollock of Mule Motorcycles, Alan Stulberg of Revival Cycles and Greg Hageman of Hageman Motorcycles.

 Across the pond are Tim Rogers of Spirit of the Seventies in the UK, Winston Yeh of Rough Crafts in Taiwan, and the legendary Wrenchmonkees crew in Copenhagen: Nicholas Bech and Per Nielsen.

 What advice would you give to anyone considering a career as a custom motorcycle builder?

 Pollock: Like anything else, start with the basics by working on bikes at a shop.
 It’s tough to start out just “building custom bikes” when the basic engineering, parts location, tuning—not to mention making a bike ridable and safe—is where a bike build really should start.

-It’s much more romantic to call yourself a builder than a mechanic, but don’t skip over the basics—there’s a huge time investment up front that you need to be willing to make.
+It’s much more romantic to call yourself a custom motorcycle builder than a mechanic, but don’t skip over the basics—there’s a huge time investment up front that you need to be willing to make.
 Also, the current design trend of just removing parts, wrapping the pipes and painting everything flat black is kind of a cheat.
 Designing parts that have to function and actually be installed back ONTO the bike.
 That’s what separates the men from the boys.